glycodynamics/Tutorial-vmd/README.md

 ![VMD DISPLAY](https://github.com/glycodynamics/vmd/blob/main/images/image_vmd_start.png)

 ### Change Background, on/off axis:
-• You can set the background to white or any other color (VMD Main → Graphics → Colors → Display → Background → White)\
+• You can set the background to white or any other color (VMD Main → Graphics → Colors → Display → Background → White)
-• set Display to Orthographic (Display → Orthographic)\
+• set Display to Orthographic (Display → Orthographic)
-rn on/off axis (Display → Axes → on/Off).
+• On/off axis (Display → Axes → on/Off)

 ## 2. Visualizing the Structures Using VMD
 First, we will focus on visualizing the protein – after all, the protein is likely to be an essential part of any structure in the PDB.
 After that, we will explore representations of carbohydrates/glycans.